 An absolute phrase may come at the beginning, in the middle (between the subject and the verb), or at the end of a sentence.

-- Praying for lasting world peace, the long-bearded cult members gathered on the beach.
+- Their mouths uttering prayer for lasting world peace, the long-bearded cult members gathered on the beach.

-- The long-bearded cult members, praying for lasting world peace, gathered on the beach.
+- The long-bearded cult members, their mouths uttering prayer for lasting world peace, gathered on the beach.

 Converting an absolute phrase into a complete sentence